hapijs/hapi/docs/Reference.md

       expire.
 Cannot be used together with `expiresIn`.
     - `staleIn` - number of milliseconds to mark an item stored in cache as stale and reload it.
 Must be less than `expiresIn`.
     - `staleTimeout` - number of milliseconds to wait before checking if an item is stale.
+    - `generateTimeout` - number of milliseconds to wait before returning a timeout error when an item is not in the cache and the generate method is taking too long.
     - `cache` - the name of the cache connection configured in the ['server.cache` option](#server.config.cache).
 Defaults to the default cache.

 ```javascript